Ayahuasca for Addiction? That's a Trip

 Ayahuasca is not really a “drug” but a blend of two plants: the ayahuasca vine (Banisteriopsis caapi) and a shrub called chacruna (Psychotria viridis).
 The mixture is brewed into a tea made from these plants, which contain dimethyltryptamine (DMT) and harmala alkaloids that can induce a hallucinogenic state when orally ingested.
 Some users report auditory and visual hallucinations and most report intense emotional and spiritual effects that lead to an overall positive shift in mental state.

-What exactly is the appeal of Ayahuasca in addiction treatment?
-Well, it has little risk of abuse and it helps people find their own personally-valid spiritual understanding and create breakthroughs.
+What exactly is the appeal of ayahuasca in addiction treatment?
+Well, it has little risk of abuse and it helps people find their own personally valid spiritual understanding and create breakthroughs.
 It helps people open up and heal past wounds and roadblocks to growth and recovery.
-Many people who have used it say that it’s like a shortcut to talking therapy!
+Many people who have used it say that it’s like a shortcut to talk therapy.

 Ayahuasca isn’t the first hallucinogenic drug proposed to treat drug addiction in Western countries.
 In the 1950s, LSD was introduced to treat alcohol and drug use disorders with promising results, however, due to the legality issues surrounding the treatment, it was quickly phased out.

 Unfortunately, ayahuasca faces similar legal issues with the sale and use of the chemical DMT found in ayahuasca illegal in most countries, except for Peru, where it is legally used as an addiction treatment medication.
 In the U.S., ayahuasca is legal for use in specific religious groups, namely the UDV and Santo Daime that use ayahuasca as part of their healing ceremonies.